Why it's doneBy Mayo Clinic staff

 Mammography is X-ray imaging of your breasts designed to detect tumors and other abnormalities.
 Mammography can be used either for screening or for diagnostic purposes in evaluating a breast lump:

 - Screening mammography.
 Screening mammography is used to detect breast changes in women who have no signs or symptoms or observable breast abnormalities.
 The goal is to detect cancer before clinical signs are noticeable.
-A screening mammogram consists of two mammogram images of each breast taken from different angles.

 When to begin screening mammography